SoftBank doubles down on Korean online retailer Coupang with $2 billion investment

 SoftBank is also injecting an additional $3 billion in loss-making U.S. shared office space provider WeWork Cos, Reuters reported earlier this month.

-“We believe the company is well-positioned to lead the Korean e-commerce market, with significant platform opportunities ahead given its data, payments and logistics advantage,” Lydia Jett, partner at SoftBank Investment Advisers and a Coupang board member, said in a statement.
+“Coupang is becoming significantly more efficient than when we made our first investment and has a clear path to profitability,” Jett said.
+“And we understand that this company will be profitable in the near term in core business.”

-While Coupang had been considering 2019 for an initial public offering, this new round of financing makes that a more long-term goal, Jett told Reuters in an interview.
+While Coupang had been considering 2019 for an initial public offering, this new round of financing makes that a more long-term goal, Jett said.

-“It’s still on the road map, but I think there is still a lot of room to continue to expand the value proposition for the customers before we do that,” she said.
+“It’s still on the roadmap, but I think there is still a lot of room to continue to expand the value proposition for the customers before we do that,” she said.

 With strong technological and mobile adoption, South Korea is one of the biggest and fastest-growing e-commerce markets worldwide.